 Finding your room(s)

 Identifying which rooms you're moderating is easy!
 Simply look through the list of rooms for any that have the 'Moderated by you' tag in the top right corner.

-Click Join on the room, check your mic and video settings, and then click Join again to enter the room.
+Click the Join button, check your mic and video settings, then click Join again to enter the room.
 If you run into problems with your camera/mic, consult our Video Room troubleshooting guide.

 That's it!
 You're ready to start moderating.

 ⏲️ Practice and be early

-Practice may not always make perfect, but it can help you to feel more comfortable.
+Practice may not always make perfect, though it can help you to feel more comfortable.
 If you're giving a presentation, running an activity, or delivering a set of instructions, run through what you'll say once or twice before you join the room.
-If there are Video Rooms available before yours will be, join one so you can see how it goes. 👀
+If there are Video Rooms available before yours, join one so you can see how it goes. 👀

 Don't let all that practice make you late!
 You should always be the first person in the room so you can greet everyone who joins.
 If you're sitting there alone for several minutes, that's a great time for some last-minute practice. 😉

 👋 Start with a warm welcome

 Smile!
 Try to greet each person who enters the room as soon as you can without interrupting others.
 Ask where they're from, what they're enjoying about the event, or what they were doing last as icebreakers.

 Being enthusiastic can help people feel welcome and energized, too.
 Let people know that you're happy they've joined!

 ✔️ Keep it simple

 Sometimes less really is more.
-If you're taking attendees through an activity, try to use only digital props so they don't have to hunt around for things like pens or paper.
+If you're guiding attendees through an activity, try to use only digital props so they don't have to hunt around for things like pens or paper.

-If conversation starts to lull 🦗, don't feel like you have to fill the dead space.
-Ask someone by name to share what their favorite session or speaker so far has been, or which planet they'd most like to visit!
+If the conversation starts to lull, don't feel like you have to fill the dead space. 🦗 Ask someone by name to share what their favorite session or speaker so far has been or which planet they'd most like to visit!
 Prompt a conversation, then step back and give people room to talk.
 Repeat as needed.